daddinuz/nongravitar/README.md

 # Gravitar

 Computer Science programming course project at University of Bologna 2018/2019.
+The project consists of implementing a game inspired by the Atari gravitar released in the 1982.

 ## Requirements